jhoffman5/student_accessible_files/networking/projects/p1/README.md

 0. Systems programming.
 Systems programming is different from all the programming you may have done in your career so far.
 It is down, dirty and dangerous.

 1. Initializing a UDP client and server using Berkeley sockets.
 Berkeley sockets are required knowledge, in my view, if you are going to learn about network programming.
 Modern languages have lots of higher level abstractions to hide the details you are learning here.

 2. Working with pointers, unterminated buffers and pointers.
 Also pointers.
 Systems programming.
 It's what's real.
 No safety nets here.

 3. Byte ordering differences on different architectures.
-You will code your projects on the ARM machines.
-You will test your client against your server running on the same machine.
-You will also test your client against my server running on an Intel machine.
+You will code your projects on the ARM machine and on an Intel machine.
+You should test Intel / Intel, Arm / Arm and Intel / Arm.

 You will be running on the same internal Carthage network.
 As such, the connections will appear to be more reliable than UDP really is.
 That's why the client is going to send datagrams to the server as quickly as it can.

 Maybe your client machine will be slow (other users on it).
 Maybe the server machine will be slow (other users on it).
 I am hoping you will experience datagram loss.